francis-de-ladu/deck_printer/README.md

 # MTG Deck Printer

 ## Instructions
-To be able to execute the script on Windows, you need to previously run the following commands in a powershell:
+To be able to execute the script on Windows, you need to first run the following commands in a powershell:
 1. Set-ExecutionPolicy Unrestricted -Scope Process
 2. iwr -useb get.scoop.sh | iex
 3. scoop install fzf